AjaySingh136/LEARN-apache-flink-java/README.md

 - Quickly create a ready-to-build Java skeleton project structured for Flink.
 Saves you from wiring everything by hand.

 What happens in the background
-- Maven contacts Maven Central (online repository), downloads the “archetype” (a project template) and expands it into a new folder named after your artifactId (flink-wordcount).
+- Maven contacts Maven Central (online repository), downloads the “archetype” (a project template) and expands it into a new folder named after your artifactId (flink-tst-modules).
 - It creates standard folders (src/main/java, pom.xml, etc.).

 How it helps